 Kinisi Movement is governed by a small board of directors committed to transparent stewardship and a mission-first approach to philanthropy.

-Faisal Mirza, MD
+Faisal Mirza, MD, FRCSC

 Founder, President & CEO